Fevermap/fevermap/privacy.md

 * Gender: male or female or not specified
 * Postal code; postal codes, when available, are meant to be grouped to a population amount of at least 1000 persons.
 * Location: location data with one decimal precision, roughly 10 kilometres (or 7 miles).
 You are using your browser to determine, whether to give location data or not.
     Your browser likely asks for your permission for this, check your browser's settings or documentation, if you are unsure.
 The precision with one decimal is about 10 kilometres depending on the latitude.
-See e.g. [Wikipedia article on decimal degrees] (https://en.wikipedia.org/wiki/Decimal_degrees).
+See e.g. [Wikipedia article on decimal degrees](https://en.wikipedia.org/wiki/Decimal_degrees).
 Location data is asked alongside population, since postal codes are not generally available or functioning in a trustworthy manner everywhere.
 The postal codes and location data points are also explored for usage in verifying the trustworthiness of individual submissions.

 The above data precision has been determined based on analysing the amount of population in the geographical areas where this is being used, and erred on the side of caution.
 Background data points (age, gender) narrow down the population group in a geographical area to 5 %.
 Age is considered to narrow it down to 10 % and the gender data's impact is further narrowing down to 5 %.
 In case the size of the population group is 1000 or greater, this can be considered quite safely anonymous, since the remaining group size would be 50 or higher.
 However, not all age groups are equally large, so the narrowing down could be somewhat greater, but unlikely to be 5x greater or more.
 The symptoms data is considered to be non-identifying in nature, i.e. a third party cannot by looking at a person determine whether he or she has sometimes in the past had a fever entry of e.g. 37.9 centigrades.